DrJonYearsley/Smouldering/Belcher_etal_2010_PNAS/README.md

-# Simple cellular automata model of smouldering
+# Simple cellular automata model of smouldering (called FIREOX)

 The cellular automata model of peat smouldering combustion that appeared in Belcher et al (2010)